tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 		IN-PROC: Amazingly, clode is running - but really shouldn't be - I am frequently NOT saving state on return
 			DONE: Need to institute some sort of wrapper() function in interpreter module that will call interpreter and ensure state saves
 			DONE: Now save_obj_pickle is not getting over-written in start_me_up() - need to sort that out
-			TBD: Turns out I'm not writing pickle_obj_save for some reason... need to give directory??
+			IN-PROC: Turns out I'm not writing pickle_obj_save for some reason... need to give directory??
+			IDEA: I get it now... not a directory problem
+			IDEA: for some reason (probably because I import wrapper in main) obj_init2 is getting called before start_me_up()
+			IDEA: This means that we are reading the OLD values of save_obj_pickle before we over-write them with defaults in start_me_up()
+			TBD: How to fix???
 		TBD: Comments clean up!!
 		TBD: Sort out a cleaner method for obj variable declaration